git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 tmux is to the console what a desktop is to gui apps.
 It's a world inside the text dimension.
 Inside tmux you can:

-- multitask inside the terminal, run multiple applications.
+- multitask inside the terminal, run multiple applications
 - have multiple command lines (pane) in the same window
 - have multiple windows (window) in the workspace (session)
 - switch between multiple workspaces, like virtual desktops